robertraaijmakers/com.trashchecker/readme.txt

 Trashcan Reminder 2.0
 Homey will remind you to put the trash out!
-You can do this by providing a postal code, house number (currently NL only).
+You can do this by providing a postal code, house number (currently NL/BE only).

 Supported Cities
 A lot of cities are supported with this trashcan reminder.
 If your city is not supported you can always add your schedule manually.